Continuing Education Activity

 - Viral myocarditis

-Spermatogenesis is stimulated by LH and FSH release from the anterior pituitary, and inhibited by the negative feedback of testosterone and inhibin.
+Spermatogenesis is stimulated by luteinizing hormone (LH) and follicle-stimulating hormone (FSH) release from the anterior pituitary and inhibited by the negative feedback of testosterone and inhibin.
 AAS mimics testosterone, which creates an increase of inhibition of spermatogenesis and a marked decrease in levels of LH and FSH.
 Male androgenic-anabolic steroid users show severe to moderate oligozoospermia 5-20x106/mL.
 The percentage of motile sperm is also significantly impaired in AAS users.
 Those users who stopped taking AAS for more than four months showed sperm levels return to normal, even after years of taking AAS.
 Gynecomastia is another often reported side-effect of AAS misuse.
-Gynecomastia is a benign proliferation of breast tissue driven by the increased estrogen receptor expression secondary to alteration in HPA axis function.
+Gynecomastia is a benign proliferation of breast tissue driven by the increased estrogen receptor expression secondary to alteration in hypothalamic-pituitary axis (HPA) axis function.
 Estradiol nuclear and cellular receptor concentrations were similarly elevated in AAS users with pre-malignant soft tissue proliferation of the breast and patients with benign breast tissue proliferation, not due to AAS use.
 The only definitive way to treat gynecomastia is the cessation of steroid use and surgical excision.